100%

 With a one-time down payment of $100,000, the taxpayer acquires ownership of a Tiny House for $375,000.

-Tax Investor programs manufactures and sells the tiny home on payment terms described above and keeps a security interest until the final payment is made.
+Tax Investor programs manufactures and sells the tiny home on payment terms described above and keeps a security interest until the final payment.

 Section 179